-Prerequisite, 247.
-Theory of international trade and foreign exchange, policies of free and controlled trade, international monetary problems, world economic planning.
+Prerequisite, 201 and 202.
+Theory of international trade and

+foreign exchange, policies of free and controlled trade and national monetary problems, world economic planning.

 325:472/572.
 STRUCTURE OF ECONOMIC THEORY.
+4 credits.

 Prerequisite, 400, 410 or permission.
 This course deals with the logical structure of economic theory.
 The relationship between formal theory and empirical data, and the testing of macro- and micro-economic hypotheses.